Nickprovs/showcase/README.md

 ## Getting Started

-If you're new to these technologies I recommened the following.
+If you're new to these technologies, I recommened the following:

-- First, listen to Mosh's series on React and Node.js.
+- Mosh's Series on React and Node.js
-- Next, go through the very quick-and-easy Next.js docs.
+- Official Next.js Docs

 To get a local copy up and running follow these simple steps.